deliverists/get-paid/README.md

  * expo and genymotion
  * run genymotion and start up an android virtual device (TODO: automate this on the cli using gmtool as part of Genymotion 2.5.0 - paid license)
  * `adb reverse tcp:3000 tcp:3000` to open up the localhost 3000 port to the android emulator
+ * for lambda local: python 2.7, pip and: `pip install --user aws-sam-cli`

 ## running locally: